-Place the parmesan in a shallow bowl.
+Place the Parmesan in a shallow bowl.
 Dip the chicken pieces, one by one, into the parmesan and press to coat.

 Heat a nonstick double-burner griddle or two large nonstick skillets over medium heat for about 2 minutes.
 Brush with olive oil.
 Fry the chicken tenders until browned and cooked through (their internal temperature should reach 165ºF), about 3 minutes on each side.
 Use two wide spatulas to flip them, not tongs - this will ensure the parmesan coating stays intact.